 Fasting hyperglycaemia in all forms of diabetes mellitus occurs primarily as a result of upsurge in hepatic glucose synthesis (HGS) [1,2].
-Two specific enzymes, glucokinase (GK) and glucose-6 phosphatase (Glu-6-Pase) play crucial role in hepatic glucose production, utilization and homeostasis[3-7].
+Two specific enzymes, glucokinase (GK) and glucose-6 phosphatase (Glu-6-Pase) play crucial role in hepatic glucose production, utilization and homeostasis [3-7].
 These enzymes catalyze very important enzymatic steps in the regulatory pathways of glucose in the liver.
-Glu-6-Pase catalyzes the final step of glycogenolysis and gluconeogenesis in which Glu-6-Pase is hydrolysed to yield glucose and phosphate[7].
-Glu-6-Pase activity is markedly increased in insulin-deficient diabetic rats or during short period of fasting[2].
+Glu-6-Pase which enables the liver to produce glucose catalyzes the final step of glycogenolysis and gluconeogenesis in which glucose-6-Phosphate is hydrolysed to yield glucose and phosphate [7].
+The enzyme is like a double edged sword with the unusual capability to balance the concentrations of free glucose and stored glucose as glycogen.
+When body cells are energy starved due to unavailability of glucose, the activity of glucose-6-Phosphatase becomes a necessary counter-regulatory response which is often triggered by glucagon and other insulin antagonistic hormones.
+Hence, Glu-6-Pase activity is markedly increased in insulin-deficient diabetic rats or during short period of fasting [2].